Jabal al-Akrad

 Jabal al-Akrad (جبل الأكراد Jabal al-Akrād, Mountain of the Kurds) is a rural mountainous region with an elevation that ranges from 400–1,000 m above sea level, in northwestern Syria at the northern end of the Coastal Mountain Range or Jabal Ansariya.
 It is located in the northeastern Latakia Governorate, near the borders with Idlib Governorate and Turkey.

 The region is rich in forests and natural resources.
 As a result of the Syrian civil war the region has seen numerous military clashes between the armed opposition groups and the Syrian army.
-The Syrian Army recaptured the mountainous region in February 2016 in the 2015–2016 Latakia offensive.

 Geography

 The region represents the northernmost part of the Jabal Ansariya range, also referred to as the Syrian Coastal Mountain Range.
 The tributaries of the Nahr al-Kabir al-Shamali form deep ravines across Jabal al-Akrad's chalk relief.
 The region is separated from the adjacent Jabal Turkman (also called the Bayir or Baer) region by the Nahr al-Kabir al-Shamali.